appalachianstate/moodle-enrol_shebang/README.txt

  There already is an enrolment plugin, LMB, developed by Eric Merrill
  <merrill@oakland.edu> that processes Banner data, and has many more
  configuration options and features.
-We have been using Eric's plugin for several years at Appalachian State with only a few basic alter- ations.
+We have been using this plugin for several years at Appalachian State with only a few basic alter- ations.